-The Self Graduate Fellowship assists the University of Kansas in efforts to recruit talented prospective Ph.D. students.
+The Self Graduate Fellowship contributes to the University of Kansas efforts in graduate student recruitment.
 The recruitment goal is to ensure a strong pool of exceptionally well-qualified candidates is available for selecting new Self Graduate Fellows.
-In collaboration with eligible departments and schools, the Self Graduate Fellowship proactively identifies and recruits prospective fellows.
-Efforts are ongoing to expand and increase awareness of the Self Graduate Fellowship and graduate education at the University of Kansas.
-Departments make admissions decisions after students have been admitted by Graduate Studies and then identify those students who possess the attributes of a Self Graduate Fellow for nomination.
-Incoming and first-year Ph.D. students may be nominated.
+In collaboration with eligible departments, the Self Graduate Fellowship proactively identifies and recruits prospective fellows - both incoming and first year Ph.D. students.
+Efforts are ongoing to expand and increase awareness of the Self Graduate Fellowship and graduate education at KU.
+Once admission into a doctoral program is confirmed, the academic departments identify incoming or first year Ph.D. students who possess the attributes of a Self Graduate Fellow, according to donor Guidelines, for nomination.
+Both incoming and first-year Ph.D. students may be nominated and are equally eligible for the Self Graduate Fellowship.